jamescorriveau/AutoLux/readme.md

 🚧 **Work in Progress** 🚧

 This project is currently under development and is continuously updated.
-The codebase is still evolving, I'm practicing with more vanilla codebases and I'm adding more JavaScript and experementing with alternative CSS styling.
+The codebase is still evolving, I'm practicing with more vanilla codebases and adding more JavaScript and experementing with alternative CSS styling.

 🔗 **Check out the most up-to-date version of the web app on my portfolio:**